-So how can you, as a seller be sure it doesn’t take forever to sell your property?
+So, how can you, as a seller, ensure it doesn’t take forever to sell your property?

 Call as many agents as you can for a listing appointment.
 Ask the agents to suggest a listing price.
 Don’t tell them at what asking price you would prefer to list your property.

 Listen to those agents.
 If they’re professional agents, they will know what the home should sell for.
 Also, ask them how long to sell the property.